Clinton: 'I acted right' over Lewinsky

 "If the facts were the same today, I wouldn't," the former US president told NBC's Today programme.

-When asked if, in light on the #MeToo movement, he thought his handling of the scandal had been correct, he said: "I think I did the right thing."
+When asked if, in light of the #MeToo movement, he thought his handling of the scandal had been correct, he said: "I think I did the right thing."

 Mr Clinton was impeached for lying to investigators over the relationship.